jsmidelov/project-cavebots/script/interlude-act2/briefs.md

 ## After first branch

-The team discovers the fortress has an integrated air base, which would let them project power not just anywhere on the continent, but potentially a global scale.
-And that in a world that has shown no sign of airpower.
-They're sitting on a massive advantage as long as they can keep the fort.
-But why would such a thing have to be carved within a mountain?
+The team discovers the fortress holds a garage with vehicles and cycles.
+They don't have nearly enough power to start more than the road-laying robot and a vehicle, but even that brings all towns they've reached so much closer.

+Still, there are way too many vehicles here for their needs, and not all of them seems made to stay on solid ground.
+Why is such a depot within the mountain?

 ## After second branch